 Existing AFC systems are designed with the flexibility to enable an AFC system to be customized based on local spectrum regulatory requirements.
 Therefore, with proper consideration of protection criteria for the existing incumbent services, we believe that AFC systems can properly implement the frequency coordination and maximum allowable power settings for AFC-enabled devices.
 As an example, in the USA, AFC systems determine frequency and channel availability and maximum permissible power levels for AFC devices considering incumbent fixed services and radio astronomy services.
 AFC systems already consider neighboring country incumbent services at the country border.
 AFC systems are designed to automatically calculate and make available, to AFC devices, available frequencies and corresponding permissible transmit power levels.
 AFC systems are required to use the updated incumbent system database to keep calculations and frequency availability up to date as 6 GHz incumbent links are changed.
 This means that incumbent services are protected from harmful interference by AFC systems, and that any expansion of such incumbent services over time can be achieved without a need to redesign the AFC systems.

 Additionally, since the issuance of the “Future use of upper 6 GHz band – Options paper” consultation, additional AFC systems have been and certified not only the Federal Communications Commission in the USA, but also Innovation, Science and Economic Development Canada, indicating a significant maturing of AFC system design and an industry-wide general acceptance of the AFC system-wide operational model.
 Hence it is IEEE 802 LMSC’s opinion that ACMA’s concerns can be addressed by the industry progress to date and requests ACMA to initiate proceedings for enabling SP Wi-Fi operation in the 6 GHz band.
+Therefore, IEEE 802 LMSC respectfully asks ACMA to establish a clear time timeline to initiate proceedings to authorize Standard Power (SP) mode under supervision of an Automated Frequency Coordination (AFC) system in the 6 GHz band.

 Initiate authorization proceedings for expanding the frequency allocation for Wi-Fi devices to operate in the 6585 MHz to 7125 MHz band